Mulendeshi/Mulendeshi/README.md

-- 👋 Hi, I’m @Smold3r
+- 👋 Hi, I’m Jackson Mulendeshi, @Smold3r
 - 👀 I’m interested in Software Development
-- 🌱 I’m currently learning Computer Science and Software Engineering
+- 🌱 I’m currently studying Computer Science and Software Engineering
 - 💞️ I’m looking to collaborate on ...
-- 📫 How to reach me ...reach me at jackkuchena1@gmail.com
+- 📫 Reach me at jackkuchena1@gmail.com

 <!---
 Mulendeshi/Mulendeshi is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.